 You can get your AirPods battery replaced in Apple service centers.

-- When placed in the charging case for 15 minutes, they can produce roughly 3 hours of listening time.
+- If you put them in the charging case for 15 minutes, you can get around 3 hours of listening time.

-- On a single charge, your AirPods should last three to five hours.
-Apple estimates that AirPods can last for up to five hours of listening and three hours of talking.
+- Your AirPods should last for three to five hours on a single charge.
+According to Apple, they can provide up to five hours of listening and three hours of talking time.

-- Open the Control Center on the iPhone by swiping down from the top right of the screen.
-Tap the noise Control option at the bottom to turn off noise cancellation and extend battery life.
+- To access the Control Center on your iPhone, swipe down from the top right of the screen.
+Then, tap on the “Noise Control” option located at the bottom to disable noise cancellation and conserve battery life.

 - How to Locate Your Dead or Offline AirPods!(Easy Guide)